 9. Do I need to make any declarations to the Registry of Marriages or my vendors?

 Yes, during your verification of documents and statutory declaration appointment at ROM, you’ll be required to declare your guests and vendors to ROM.
 For solemnisations and wedding receptions at external venues, you’ll also be required to declare your guests and vendors to your solemniser at least a day before the event.
 This list must also be available on-site for verification and checking, and should be kept for 14 days after the event.

 9. Can we remove our masks/face shields during the wedding?Cleo and Paul’s Minimalist and Ethereal Art Gallery Wedding by Iki Company

 For solemnisations, all attendees have to keep their face masks on throughout the event.
+As marriage solemnisations are mask-on events, safe distance is not required between individuals or groups when masked.
 Attendees are only allowed to remove their face masks if they are eating or drinking during the wedding reception.
 Face masks may be removed momentarily for photo-taking and must be worn immediately after.

 Children aged 12 years and below, who may have difficulty wearing and keeping face masks on for a prolonged period of time, may wear a face shield.

 10. Am I allowed to serve food and beverage during the solemnisation ceremony?Geraldine and Sheldon’s Elegant Solemnisation at VUE at OUE Bayfront by Not Pixelated